FrancescaSrc/deep_reinforcement_learning_projects/README.md

 	- git clone https://github.com/Unity-Technologies/ml-agents
 	- cd ml-agents
 	- pip install mlagents

+In some cases, you might also need to download and install swig for Windows.
+Swig is the abbreviation of Simplified Wrapper and Interface Generator, it can give script language such as python the ability to invoke C and C++ libraries interface method indirectly.
+Just follow the [instructions on swig installation on this site](https://www.dev2qa.com/how-to-install-swig-on-macos-linux-and-windows/)

 Now open the `Navigation.ipynb` to get started with training your own agent!